-\item \textbf{Pre-Aggregation} (\ref{eq:mapreduceproj}): This directive filters and projects relevant data {\em from each document} before a reduce operation is too complex or verbose, we could create a projection to extract only the data relevant to the aggregation.
-This can improve both efficiency and quality of the final aggregation.
-For example, when summarizing shipping-related feedback by product category, we might first ``project'' each review to a concise summary of shipping-related comments before aggregating.
+\item \textbf{Pre-Aggregation} (\ref{eq:mapreduceproj}): This directive filters and projects relevant data {\em from each document} before a reduce operation, improving both efficiency and the quality of the aggregation.
+For example, when summarizing shipping-related feedback by product category, each detailed review could first be projected into a concise summary of shipping comments, before aggregation.

-\item \textbf{Pre-Joining} (\ref{eq:mapequijoinproj}): For complex equijoin operations, we could create projections to preprocess documents from both datasets before joining.
-This is effective when direct comparison of original documents might be computationally expensive or error-prone.
-For instance, when matching research papers with funding opportunities, we could project papers to their key themes and methodologies, and funding descriptions to their main criteria, before performing the join. \end{itemize} Implementing these directive requires taking into account the task and data characteristics.
-For instance, chaining is most effective when there's a clear sequence of subtasks, while isolating works best for truly independent subtasks.
-Pre-aggregation and pre-joining are useful when dealing with verbose documents where focused extraction can significantly simplify downstream operations.
+\item \textbf{Pre-Joining} (\ref{eq:mapequijoinproj}): For complex equijoin operations, this directive preprocesses documents before joining.
+It is useful when direct comparison is computationally expensive---for example, matching research papers to funding opportunities could involve projecting papers to a short list of key themes and funding descriptions to criteria before joining. \end{itemize}

-One may wonder why there exists a directive for each operator (e.g., map before reduce, map before equijoin).
-This is because the criteria for determining whether an LLM can successfully implement the directive differs based on the operator.
-For example, in the case of pre-joining, the LLM agent needs to consider factors such as the sufficiency of current keys, the presence of overly long attributes, the possibility of combining information across attributes, and potential mismatches in information representation between datasets.
-If a transformation is deemed beneficial, the agent then generates an LLM prompt to create a new key-value pair that extracts a smaller, more relevant representation of the data for the join task.
-Similarly, for other operators, the LLM agent would consider operator-specific factors to determine the applicability and potential benefit of the directive.
-This approach ensures that synthesized projections are tailored to the specific requirements of the task, the characteristics of the data, and the nature of the operator, rather than applying a one-size-fits-all approach.
+One may wonder why each operator has its own directive (e.g., map before reduce, map before equijoin).
+This is because the criteria for applying the directive differ by operator.
+For example, in pre-joining, the LLM agent evaluates factors like the sufficiency of current keys and long/large attributes.
+If beneficial, it generates a prompt to create a new key-value pair for a more relevant data representation.
+Similarly, for other operators, the agent considers operator-specific factors to determine the directive's applicability.

 \techreport{Overall, our rewrite directives reflect our key insight: in complex document processing tasks, it is impossible to determine an optimal pipeline given the infinite search space, difficulty, and ambiguity.
 Rewrite directives provide a scaffold for systematically exploring this space, especially when coupled with opportunistic decomposition into problematic operations (as will be described in subsequent sections).
 The effectiveness of specific directives varies by context and is hard to predict.
 Finally, as a byproduct of this search process to find sufficiently accurate pipelines, we obtain interpretable pipelines, since the operators use natural language prompts.}